scross01/chatbridge/README.md

 - `cohere.command-r-08-2024`
 - `cohere.command-r-plus-08-2024`

-not working:

-- Entity with key `meta.llama-3-70b-instruct` not found
-- Entity with key `meta.llama-3.1-405b-instruct` not found
-- Entity with key `meta.llama-3.2-11b-vision-instruct` not found
-- Entity with key `cohere.command-r-plus` not found
-- Entity with key `cohere.command-r-16k` not found

 ## Roadmap

-DONE add support for streaming responses
-- DONE streaming for meta models
-- DONE streaming for cohere models
-DONE add support for embedding models
-DONE add debug logging

 TODO rename from facade to adapter to correctly represent the adapter pattern TODO add support for images